bump-sh/docs/src/_guides/arazzo/specification/v1.0/introduction/benefits.md

             stepId: rollbackInventory
 ```

 Notice the difference in `operationId` syntax.
-Instead of referencing just the operationId (e.g.; `reserve`), a longer runtime expression is used which references the API in the source descriptions as a prefix: `$sourceDescriptions.inventoryApi.reserve`.
+Instead of referencing just the `operationId` (e.g.; `reserve`), a longer runtime expression is used which references the API in the context of its source: `$sourceDescriptions.inventoryApi.reserve`.

 This is where Arazzo starts to feel more like CI/CD workflows, but for business journeys.
-Stitching together operations that live in different services, showing pass data between them, and defining what "success" means for the whole sequence.
+Stitching together operations that live in different services, passing data between them, and defining what "success" means for the whole sequence in a single source of truth.

 ## Business Value

-Beyond making sure your API ecosystem is actually functioning properly (with fewer partial sources of truth to disagree with each other) most of the business value is second-order effects.
+Beyond making sure an API ecosystem is actually functioning properly (with fewer partial sources of truth to disagree with each other) most of the business value is second-order effects.

 - Properly documented flows lead to fewer support requests from confused client developers struggling to integrate.
 - Reduced chances of AI agents flailing around hallucinating incorrect API usage.
 - More confidence when you ship changes because you can run the same workflows as regression tests.
+- All of that saves time and money.